 Melbourne Airport aims to provide a safe and pleasant environment for our passengers, visitors and staff.

-Our smoking policy is designed to ensure that we minimise exposure to second-hand cigarette smoke in areas around our terminals and across the airport property, including those areas which are used for public thoroughfare.
-It is also designed to provide a safer and healthier workplace, create a more welcoming environment as well as reduce litter and minimise risk of fire from improperly discarded cigarette butts.
+Our smoking policy is designed to ensure that we minimise exposure to second hand cigarette smoke in areas around our terminals and across the airport property, including those used for public thoroughfare.
+It is also designed to provide a safer, healthier workplace, create a more welcoming environment as well as reduce litter and minimise the risk of fire from improperly discarded cigarette butts.

-Ensuring compliance with this policy is the responsibility for everybody who works at Melbourne Airport - including staff of APAM, airlines, service providers and contractors.
+Ensuring compliance is the responsibility of everyone who works at Melbourne Airport – including staff of APAM, airlines, service providers and contractors.

 There is to be no smoking in all airside areas.
 Smoking is also prohibited in the following landside areas: